nareshmadhur/GenAI_JobAssist/README.md

     -   Update your bio or the job description directly from the chat.
     -   Trigger new content generation.
     -   The Co-pilot shows its "thinking" process, giving you insight into how it interprets your requests.
+-   **Data Persistence**: Log in to save your bios and job applications.
+Your data is automatically synced across devices, allowing you to pick up where you left off.

 ---